uwdata/arquero/docs/api/index.md

  * *text*: A string in a delimited-value format.
  * *options*: A CSV format options object:
    * *delimiter*: The delimiter string between column values.
+   * *header*: Boolean flag (default `true`) to specify the presence of a  header row.
+If `true`, indicates the CSV contains a header row with column names.
+If `false`, indicates the CSV does not contain a header row and the columns are given the names `'col1'`, `'col2'`, and so on.
    * *autoType*: Boolean flag (default `true`) for automatic type inference.
    * *parse*: Object of column parsing options.
 The object keys should be column names.
 The object values should be parsing functions to invoke to transform values upon input.